 PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PSO1 PSO2 PSO3 PSO4

-CO1 1 1 - - 1 3 -
+CO1 1 1 - - 1 3 - -

 CO2 1 1 - - - - 1 2 - -

 CO3 1 2 - - 1 3 - -

 CO4 1 1 3 - 2 1 3 2 2

-BUA4205 ECONOMICS FOR MANAGEMENT L T Р С Version 1.1 Latest Approved 2 0 0 2 Pre-requisites/Exposure Basic knowledge of economic science pre compulsory ferrec l but not Co-requisites Recorder to according the memory and
+BUA4205 ECONOMICS FOR MANAGEMENT L Т P С

+Version 1.1 Latest Approved 2 0 0 2

+Pre-requisites/Exposure Basic knowledge of economic science preferred but not compulsory

+Co-requisites

 In this course the students are introduced with various concepts of economic science that relates to decision making process in management of business organization.
 To begin with, introductory concepts of economic theory and their implications on managerial decision process are analyzed.
 Thereafter concepts related to demand analysis, demand forecasting supply analysis, and equilibrium market conditions are discussed in detail.
-The next phase deals extensively concepts related to production theory, cost theory and tevenue aspects.
+The next phase deals extensively concepts related to production theory, cost theory and revenue aspects.
 Third, various concepts related to market structure are discussed in detail.
 Finally, various macroeconomic concepts, policy perspectives of government and other institutions are explored in detail.
 The overall aim of this course is to make the students familiar with working knowledge of economic decision process based on rational choice approach in workplace.